 Below that is the Peak Performance Capability section, which will say, “This iPhone has experienced an unexpected shutdown because the battery was unable to deliver the necessary peak power.
 Performance management has been applied to prevent this from happening again.”

 Right next to that is an option to disable throttling, with which you can speed your phone up again.

 Or Just Replace The Battery

-Note though that if the phone experiences another shutdown, the system will automatically throttle it again and you would have to dive back in here to disable it all over again.
+Note though that if the phone experiences another shutdown, the system will automatically throttle it again and you would have to dive back into your phone Settings to disable it all over again.
+As such, this feature to turn off iPhone throttling is not a one-time fix.
 Tedious, yes.
 If your iPhone experiences a shutdown every other day, will it really be worth this stress?

-Perhaps you might just save yourself the trouble and go have your iPhone’s battery replaced.
+Ggeekie and techie types, who love tweaking and tinkering with their devices, will be fine with this option.
+If you are not one, perhaps you might just save yourself the trouble and go have your iPhone’s battery replaced.
 Apple is offering you a replacement battery at a discounted price after all.
-But geekie and techie types, who love tweaking and tinkering with their devices, will be fine with this option.

 We love to hear from you - your opinions, insights and experiences with smartphones and other gadgets.
 Be a part of Mobility Arena's active community by sharing a comment below if comments are enabled for this page.